$\pi$-PIC: a framework for modular particle-in-cell developments and simulations: Extensions

 \section{Extensions}

-In this section, we describe the role of extensions in $\pi$-PIC, along with some of the extensions, useful for laser-plasma interaction, that have already been implemented.
+In this section, we describe the role of extensions in $\pi$-PIC, along with some of the extensions for laser-plasma interaction that have already been implemented.
 Extensions provide functionality for modifications of particles and fields which can be applied on top of the chosen PIC solver.

-To access particles and fields during the \texttt{advance} call extensions has two defining methods: a \texttt{handler}, for modifying, adding and removing particles, and a \texttt{fieldHandler} for modifying fields.
-The input arguments to the handler \texttt{handler} is repacked into a \texttt{cellInterface} for easy access to cell data, such as fields, cell dimension, cell node position, number of particles and particle buffer size.
-At the advance call, the \texttt{ensemble} loops over the existing cells in a multi-threaded process, applying the action of \texttt{handler}.
-In \texttt{handler} particles can be removed by setting their weight to zero and added by writing to the particle buffer.
+To access particles and fields during the advance call, extensions have two defining methods: a \texttt{handler}, for modifying, adding and removing particles, and a \texttt{fieldHandler} for modifying fields.
+During the advance call, these methods loops over all grid points and particles.
+In \texttt{handler}, particles can be removed by setting their weight to zero and added by writing to the particle buffer.
 Additionally, the particle momentum can be arbitrarily modified, however, the position should be changed with care, since particle migration to other cells can cause the particle buffer to overflow.
-The \texttt{fieldHandler} has input arguments, such as field, position and index.
-As for the \texttt{handler} the \texttt{fieldHandler} method is applied at the advance call to all points in the field grid.
-It is, however, the \texttt{fieldSolver} which defines how the loop is executed, enabling different types of grid geometries and staggering.

 Here we present two extensions which utilizes both the \texttt{handler} and \texttt{fieldHandler}: an implementation of absorbing boundaries with replacement of particles (\cref{sec:absbound}) and a moving window (\cref{sec:movingwin}).
 Additionally, we present an extension for mapping a spatially extended pulse to its focus (\cref{sec:tightfocus}).